onlyann/ServiceStack.AzureServiceBus/README.md

 - `int` **RetryCount** - How many times a message should be retried before sending to the DLQ.
 - `string` **connectionString** - The connection string to the Azure Service Bus namespace
 - `IMessageFactory` **MessageFactory** - the MQ Message Factory used by this MQ Server
+- `Func<IMessage, IMessage>` **RequestFilter** - Execute global transformation or custom logic before a request is processed.
+Must be thread-safe.
+- `Func<object, object>` **ResponseFilter** - Execute global transformation or custom logic on the response.
+Must be thread-safe.
 - `Action<QueueDescription>` **CreateQueueFilter** - A filter to customize the options Azure Queues are created/updated with.
 - `Action<string, BrokeredMessage>` **GetMessageFilter** - Called every time a message is received.
 - `Action<string, BrokeredMessage, IMessage>` **PublishMessageFilter** - Called every time a message gets published.